ORGANISE AN EASTER EGG HUNT AT HOME - FUN CRAFTS FOR KIDS

 Once your children have made their eggs and you've filled them with chocolate ones, it's time to place them around the garden (or house, if the the weather doesn't play ball).

 Pop them in bushes, gently in-between plants, tucked in pots or on lower tree branches.
 It's so nice to see the colourful eggs and pretty ribbons peeking out all over the garden.

-We might be bias but we think our carry caddies make a great alternative to an easter basket.
-Mr Fox is well and truly at home in the garden.
-We're sure that Miss Cat and Miss Bunny would be happy to take part in an easter egg hunt, too.
+We might be bias but we think our animal-themed carry caddies make a great alternative to an easter basket.
+Fox is well and truly at home in the garden and we're sure that Cat would be happy to take part in an easter egg hunt, too.